 Utilization-focused: The Evaluation Team understands that the purpose of this evaluation extends beyond the Programme's reporting and accountability requirements.
-In light of the pressing concerns of climate change, UN-REDD's performance cannot be considered in isolation of its broader context.
-Hence, the Evaluation Team's primarily focus on the extent to which the Programme is meeting its intended objectives and results, and in this process, whether the initiative is helping to create the conditions that will lead to fundamental changes in the way forests are considered, managed and used across the world.
+In light of the pressing concerns of climate change, UN-REDD's performance cannot be considered in isolation of its broader context, including its comparative advantage vis-à-vis other multilateral initiatives such as FCPF or joint UN programmes.
+Hence, the Evaluation Team will primarily focus on the extent to which the Programme is meeting its intended objectives and results, and in this process, whether the initiative is helping to create the conditions that will lead to fundamental changes in the way forests are considered, managed and used across the world.
 With the threat of irreversible climate change looming high, the role of the Evaluation Team is not merely that of identifying what works well and what does not, but to highlight, as best it can, the challenges and opportunities that the Programme faces, and attempt to draw useful and realistic recommendations for the way forward.